jorinvo/googlesheets-sql-sync/README.md

 ### Pitfalls

 - When you authenticate a Google OAuth app, then throw away your `.auth.json` file and try to re-authenticate, Google for some reason will only send you `access_token` and `expires_in`, no `refresh_token`.
 To fix this go to https://myaccount.google.com/permissions remove the app's permission and try again.

+Let me know if you run into any [issues](https://github.com/jorinvo/googlesheets-sql-sync/issues) or if you have any suggestions for improvements.

 ### Use as Clojure package